 This differs subtly but importantly from residential photography.
 It is a common industry practice that residential photography is delivered to the client with a limited license wherein the Realtor alone has permission to use the photos until the home is sold.
 Additionally, residential photos are typically restricted from any type of use apart from marketing activities directly relating to the sale of a particular home.

-Commercial photography on the other hand typically has less licensing restrictions, broader permissions and longer usage terms.
-For example, if a photographer was hired to take photos of a popular restaurant in town and the restaurant owner intended to use the photos for several years for promoting his business over a variety of mediums (web, varies print articles, magazines, broadcast, etc), this is considered commercial by most photographers.
+Commercial photography on the other hand typically has fewer licensing restrictions, broader permissions, and longer usage terms.
+For example, if a photographer was hired to take photos of a popular restaurant in town and the restaurant owner intended to use the photos for several years for promoting his business over a variety of mediums (web, various print articles, magazines, broadcast, etc), this is considered commercial by most photographers.

-These jobs are typically more expensive than residential photography for three main reasons: First because the value of commercial photos are intrinsically higher.
+These jobs are typically more expensive than residential photography for three main reasons: First because the value of commercial photos is intrinsically higher.
 That is to say, if a company will make more money off of them long term, they hold more value to the client.
 Second, commercial jobs are more scarce because they are not needed as frequently, as such, this drives the price up.
-Third, commercial photographers are typically held to a higher standard of performance by clients, as such both more experience and higher end equipment is typically required.
+Third, commercial photographers are typically held to a higher standard of performance by clients, as such both more experience and higher-end equipment are typically required.

 Architectural – 0-5% of Revenue

-While pricing and licensing falls closely in line with commercial photography, the major difference is the detail given not only to accurately representing the building itself, but also accentuating the structure and finite details of each building.
+While pricing and licensing fall closely in line with commercial photography, the major difference is the detail given not only to accurately representing the building itself but also accentuating the structure and finite details of each building.

 Interiors – 0-5% of Revenue

-Typical clients are interior designers, staging companies, architects, magazines, realtors for luxury homes and increasingly owners of the spaces themselves.
-Subjects can be spaces of all types, sizes and price that have a unique design or story (such as an old colonial home in New England that has history linked to the American Civil War).
+Typical clients are interior designers, staging companies, architects, magazines, realtors for luxury homes, and increasingly owners of the spaces themselves.
+Subjects can be spaces of all types, sizes, and prices that have a unique design or story (such as an old colonial home in New England that has a history linked to the American Civil War).